Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 And you know … the “all Israelis” thing is a bit grating, Tadhg.

-An unfortunate extension of that - which I don’t condone - is reactionary anti-Irish racism.
-I’ve seen plenty of responses along the lines of “well, the Irish are just a bunch of Jew haters.”
-I don’t make those comments because I know it’s not true: some may be, but not the totality.
-When you call all Israelis “psychotic”, “vermin”, and “genocidal scum” … you’re doing just that.
+Thus, I’ve seen plenty of responses along the lines of “well, the Irish are just a bunch of Jew haters.”
+I don’t make those comments because I know it’s not true: some may be, probably in reality a very small fringe, but not the totality.
+When you call all Israelis “psychotic”, “vermin”, and “genocidal scum” however … you’re doing just that.

-But that video (and commentary) ranks up there in absurdity with Tadhg’s other fascinating post October 7th insight: that Israeli civilians were killed by Israel because they were caught in crossfire between the “resistance” (Hamas) and the IDF.
+That video (and commentary) ranks up there in absurdity with Tadhg’s other fascinating post October 7th insight: that Israeli civilians were killed by Israel because they were caught in crossfire between the “resistance” (Hamas) and the IDF.
 I mean, it’s not like Hamas openly documented themselves engaging in premeditated and well-planned slaughter, right!?
 It’s almost a … psychotic thing to believe.

 “Some people have been saying it’s disproportionate,” says Hickey’s shrill personification of an Israeli (who bears the subtitle “still the victim” - that Jews are perpetually “playing the victim card”, a favorite allegation of antisemites, is a staple in Hickey’s repertoire).